Waterbuck hunting will require long stalks in the savanna and woodlands and are very sort-after trophies with their impressive horns that sweep back.

 - They can evade predators such as lion by rushing in to water.

-- Waterbuck have a lot of hair around their necks, making them look as if they should be living in colder climates.
+- Waterbuck has a lot of hair around their necks, making them look like they should live in colder climates.

 - Waterbuck release a special oil over the hair, which repels the water and prevents it from becoming saturated with water.